ngthu003/stat-analysis-network-data-notes/README.md

 9. Analysis of Network Flow Data
 10. Dynamic Networks

-In each notes are key concepts: their big ideas and the general formulations, followed by examples in R.
+In each notes are key concepts: their big ideas and the general formulations, followed by examples in R. For convenience, the rendered pdf files are uploaded together with the RMD files.